 Acadian owns a modern tree nursery in Second Falls, New Brunswick, which is located on the NB Timberlands.
 This facility, operating since 1978, was upgraded by Fraser Papers at a cost of \$1.2 million in 2003 and is now equipped with fully automated greenhouses.
-The nursery's annual production capacity is approximately 10 million seedlings and its current annual production rate is approximately five million seedlings.
+The nursery's annual production capacity is approximately 10 million seedlings.
 The nursery, as part of its research and development activities, has developed, through natural breeding processes, genetically improved stock, which produces faster growing trees and assists in maximizing future timberland value.
 The use of genetically improved seedlings is key for the success of silviculture operations as first and second generation seedlings can improve tree volume by 10% to 20% over unimproved seedling (source: New Brunswick Tree Improvement Council).